MikeDigitize/Getting_Started_With_TDD/README.md

 *TDD makes you think about your code.*

 Through the power of test driven development we are forced to think about how we write our code and our tests, which is great!
+Let's continue to work with the principle of testing at volume to give higher confidence when testing random numbers.
 Let's write a test.

 ```javascript